bontputujeaton/10SE-assessment-task-2/project-documentation.md

 ### Data Selection (implemented with Examples:)

-For each card's statistics I've selected easy-to-understand attributes that each player, even many that aren't familiar with vehicles can interpret or easily get to understand.
+* For each card's statistics I've selected easy-to-understand attributes that each player, even many that aren't familiar with vehicles can interpret or easily get to understand.
 These specifications include: Build Year, Price, Top Speed, ANCAP Safety Ratings, Engine, and Drive Type.

-Two tables that display attributes both an example and an additional table portraying an example of a real car.
+    * Two tables that display attributes, with both an example and an additional table portraying an example of a real car.

 |Attributes     |Example        |
 |-------------------|-------------|